West Africa: Empires

-Meanwhile, south of the Sudan, strong city-states arose in Igboland, such as the 10th-century Kingdom of Nri, which helped birth the arts and customs of the Igbo people, Bono State in the 11th century, which gave birth to the numerous Akan States, while Ife rose to prominence around the 12th century.
+Meanwhile, south of Sudan, strong city-states arose in Igboland, such as the 10th-century Kingdom of Nri, which helped birth the arts and customs of the Igbo people, Bono State in the 11th century, which gave birth to the numerous Akan States, while Ife rose to prominence around the 12th century.
 Further east, Oyo arose as the dominant Yoruba state and the Aro Confederacy as a dominant Igbo state in modern-day Nigeria.

 The Kingdom of Nri was a West African medieval state in present-day southeastern Nigeria and a subgroup of the Igbo people.
 The Kingdom of Nri was unusual in the history of world government in that its leader exercised no military power over his subjects.
-The kingdom existed as a sphere of religious and political influence over a third of Igboland and was administered by a priest-king called as an Eze Nri.
+The kingdom existed as a sphere of religious and political influence over a third of Igboland and was administered by a priest-king called an Eze Nri.
 The Eze Nri managed trade and diplomacy on behalf of the Nri people and possessed divine authority in religious matters.

-The Oyo Empire was a Yoruba empire of what is today Western,North central Nigeria and southern Republic of Benin.
+The Oyo Empire was a Yoruba empire of what is today Western, North Central Nigeria and Southern Republic of Benin.
 Established in the 14th century, the Oyo Empire grew to become one of the largest West African states.
 It rose through the outstanding organizational skills of the Yoruba, wealth gained from trade and its powerful cavalry.
 The Oyo Empire was the most politically important state in the region from the mid-17th to the late 18th century, holding sway not only over most of the other kingdoms in Yorubaland, but also over nearby African states, notably the Fon Kingdom of Dahomey in the modern Republic of Benin to the west.

 The Benin Empire was a post-classical empire located in what is now southern Nigeria.
 Its capital was Edo, now known as Benin City, Edo.
 It should not be confused with the modern-day country called Benin, formerly called Dahomey.
-The Benin Empire was "one of the oldest and most highly developed states in the coastal hinterland of West Africa, dating perhaps to the eleventh century CE",.
+The Benin Empire was "one of the oldest and most highly developed states in the coastal hinterland of West Africa, dating perhaps to the eleventh century CE".
 The Benin Empire was governed by a sovereign Emperor with hundreds of thousands of soldiers and a powerful council rich in resources, wealth, ancient science and technology with cities described as beautiful and large as Haarlem.
 "Olfert Dapper, a Dutch writer, describing Benin in his book Description of Africa (1668) ".
 Its craft was the most adored and treasured bronze casting in the history of Africa.
 It was annexed by the British Empire in 1897 during the invasion and scramble of Africa.